Helena Gutteridge: Election into City Council

-In 1937, Helena Gutterdige became the first woman elected to Vancouver City Council.
-During her time in office, Helena continued to defend women's rights.
+In 1937, Gutteridge became the first woman elected to Vancouver City Council.
+During her time in office, she continued to defend women's rights.
 She vehemently protested against a proposal that requires employers to not hire married women with a working husband in order to reduce the unemployment rate in Vancouver.
 She also objected discriminatory policies based on race, and supported the extension of suffrage to racial minorities who have been a resident of British Columbia for at least 12 months.

-One of Helena's most remarkable achievements during her two and half years in office is fuelling a social housing movement in British Columbia.
+One of her most remarkable achievements during her two and half years in office is fuelling a social housing movement in British Columbia.
 Throughout the 1930s, Vancouver started to experience shortage of affordable housing due to a sharp decrease in the number of new sites constructed.
-Helena believed that government-subsidized housing was the most effective solution to Vancouver's housing dilemma.
+She believed that government-subsidized housing was the most effective solution to Vancouver's housing dilemma.
 The other city councillors, however, were reluctant to further increase the government's financial burden.
 Apart from the economic debris of the Great Depression, the city also had to first fund a housing program for returned soldiers and take over the mortgages of homeowners who could no longer afford their mortgages.

-Despite facing strong objections to her proposal, Helena succeeded in forming the Housing Committee which specialized in forming a detailed housing plan for Vancouver.
+Despite facing strong objections to her proposal, Gutteridge succeeded in forming the Housing Committee which specialized in forming a detailed housing plan for Vancouver.
 She also served as the Chair of Vancouver's Town Planning and Parks Committee, primarily focusing on government subsidized social housing.
-Even though a government-sponsored housing policy did not materialize during her time in office, Helena Gutteridge set a strong foundation for British Columbia's social housing policies that were later implemented in the 1950s.
+Even though a government-sponsored housing policy did not materialize during her time in office, she set a strong foundation for British Columbia's social housing policies that were later implemented in the 1950s.

 Fading out from the political scene

-The CCF was defeated in December 1939 during the provincial by-election, after both Helena and her running mate Alfred Hurry were defeated.
-Some blamed Helena's defeat on her blatant refusal to let the city of Vancouver pay for the visit of King George VI and Queen Elizabeth.
+The CCF was defeated in December 1939 during the provincial by-election, after both Gutteridge and her running mate Alfred Hurry were defeated.
+Some blamed her defeat on her blatant refusal to let the city of Vancouver pay for the visit of King George VI and Queen Elizabeth.
 She remarked that "We shouldn't be responsible for putting on a circus from which others benefit.
 Let the people benefit by the show pay for it."
-Despite being a monarchist at heart, Helena believed that the city should be spending on the poor, the hungry and the unemployed instead of entertaining the royal couple.
-Helena ran for re-election again in 1940 and 1941, both times without success.
+Despite being a monarchist at heart, she believed that the city should be spending on the poor, the hungry and the unemployed instead of entertaining the royal couple.
+Gutteridge ran for re-election again in 1940 and 1941, both times without success.

-With no more council responsibilities, Helena diverted all her attention and energy to the CCF by chairing the Organization Committee and serving as the provincial executive of the party until her decision to move to Lemon Creek in 1942 to work as a social worker.
+With no more council responsibilities, Gutteridge diverted all her attention and energy to the CCF by chairing the Organization Committee and serving as the provincial executive of the party until her decision to move to Lemon Creek in 1942 to work as a social worker.